jigarpatel108/SQL/README.md

 # SQL
-This repository is created to
+This repository is created to showcase all the practice queries I used for learning SQL